 - In "Gameof Thrones", the High Sparrow is a Well-Intentioned Extremist with a homophobic streak.
 Compared to some of the series's other characters, however, he isn't that bad.
 He also is a champion for the common people in a city infamous for corruption and decadence.
 Fans, however, seem to despise the man to ridiculous lengths (i.e. as much as Joffrey Baratheon and Ramsay Bolton), stripping him of all redeeming qualities even rooting for Cersei, who is murderous, torturous, incestuous, power-hungry, and a Rich Bitch against him.

-- In Dragonlance canon, Kender are treated as a "good" race, with many of the sourcebooks chatting up their pure hearts and innocence.
-However, years of "borrowing" the wizard's spellbook and the cleric's holy symbol has led to them becoming, in fanon, a despicable blight of inconsiderate thieves who are either brain-damaged or playing dumb.
+- In Dragonlance canon, Kender are treated as one of the better of the "good" races, with many of both the novels and the game sourcebooks spending a great deal of effort talking up their pure hearts and innocence.
+Statements like [["Children Are Innocent Kender are the eternal children of Krynn"]] and how Krynn would be a darker place without them are common.
+However, years of experience at the tabletop of kender characters "borrowing" the wizard's spellbook and the cleric's holy symbol, all justified by their actual canon lore and characterization, has led to them becoming, in fanon, a despicable blight of inconsiderate thieves who are either brain-damaged or playing dumb.
 On some boards, killing Kender is considered to be Poke the Poodle-level evil at worst, as opposed to canon, where it's treated with about the same weight as murdering children.
-This is primarily because a Kender's more distasteful traits in canon are because they truly don't know any better, whereas the player sitting across from you with a smug grin on his face most certainly does.
+This is primarily because a Kender's more distasteful traits in canon are because they truly don't know any better and aren't actively interfering with the reader, whereas the player sitting across from you with a smug grin on his face most certainly does know what he's doing and is usually screwing the game up for you in the process.

 Okay, I know that Klavier can be mean(in a funny way) but THIS mean?
 That's sick.
 That's just sick!
 Maybe he likes Ema but not that much.
 Why would he rape her?
 I know its fanfiction but GAWD.